Shooting victims include a mom who died protecting her baby

 —

 Lee reported from El Paso.
 Guthrie reported from Mexico City.
-AP reporter Jamie Stengle contributed from Dallas.
+AP reporters Jamie Stengle in Dallas, Andrew Selsky in Salem, Oregon, Lisa Cornwell in Cincinnati, Ohio, and Becky Bohrer in Juneau, Alaska, contributed to this report.